An overview of recent coronavirus-related legislation

 - 2019 federal income tax filing and payment deadlines

-The statutory due date for filing federal income tax returns (i.e. Form 1040) is extended from April 15, 2020 to July 15, 2020.
-In addition, taxpayers who owe taxes will not have penalties and interest assessed, provided that payment is received by July 15.
+The statutory due date for filing Form 1040 was extended from April 15, 2020 to July 15, 2020.
+In addition, taxpayers who owe taxes will not have penalties and interest assessed, if the payment was received by July 15, 2020.
 Please refer to the IRS FAQ page for more information on the IRS deadline extensions.

-Bottom line: Taxpayers have until July 15, 2020 to file 2019 federal income tax returns and provide payments due for that tax return.
-The IRS nevertheless encourages taxpayers that are due a refund to file as soon as possible to ensure that refunds are not delayed.
+Bottom line: Taxpayers have until July 15, 2020 to file 2019 Form 1040 and provide payments due for that tax return.

 - Recovery rebates for individuals